medic/medic-docs/development/using-windows.md

 ## CouchDB

-As of writing CouchDB wouldn't autostart due to systemd not existing (I think?), and wasn't manually starting due to erlang errors.
+As of writing CouchDB wouldn't autostart (due to systemd not existing?), and wasn't manually starting due to erlang errors.

 Luckily, there is a perfectly working CouchDB installation for Windows:
  - Download from [CouchDB](https://couchdb.apache.org/#download) and install the Windows version.
 This will create a Windows service.